Smallmouth Bass On-The-Stream Fly Fishing School

 We do not recommend open toed sandals, flip flops, aqua socks or kayak style booties.

-Long pants are recommended when wading wet since they will provide some protection from briars, grass and poison ivy, etc.
+Long pants are recommended when wading wet since they will provide some protection from briars, grass, poison ivy, etc.

 A wading staff is strongly recommended to anyone unfamiliar with wading the streams and rivers of the Shenandoah Valley.